aquaranto/PineLTPAnswers/README.md

 **7.5.3TableofContentsREVISITED.rb**

 Rewrite your table of contents program from chapter 5.
-Start with an arry holding all of your information.
+Start with an array holding all of your information.

+**7.5.4TableofContentsBeccaChallenge.rb**

+Using the REVISITED example from above, retrieve the values for the chapter name and page number from the user.
+Print them in the same way.